datacamp-content-public/courses-analyzing-survey-data-in-python/chapter1.md

 The math part consists of stating the hypothesis, our degrees of freedom, critical value of the test statistic (based on degrees of freedom), the desired p_value threshold

 The code part consists of:
-	* isolating the data we want from the dataframe
+	* isolating the data we want from the data frame
     * setting up a table to count the values of each category (2x2 for this case)
-    * putting it into
+    * putting the data into the appropriate python functions to get the test statistic, degrees of freedom and p-values
+    * comparing the test statistic and p-value in an if-then statement that will reject or accept the null hypothesis

 `@hint`